pinax/django-mailer/README.rst

 Documentation
 ---------------

+The django-mailer documentation can be found at http://django-mailer2.readthedocs.org/en/latest/.
 See ``usage.rst`` in the docs for more advanced use cases - https://github.com/pinax/django-mailer/blob/master/docs/usage.rst#usage.
 The Pinax documentation is available at http://pinaxproject.com/pinax/.